MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 ##### Related settings

-It's important to note that there are other settings in Teams - including guest access and anonymous access - that affect meetings with people outside your organization.
+It's important to note that there are other settings in Teams—including guest access and anonymous access—that affect meetings with people outside your organization.
 See [Plan for meetings with external participants in Microsoft Teams](plan-meetings-external-participants.md) for more information.

 The meeting lobby can control how people outside your organization join meetings.
 For more information, see [Control who can bypass the meeting lobby in Microsoft Teams](who-can-bypass-meeting-lobby.md) and [Configure the Microsoft Teams meeting lobby for sensitive meetings](configure-lobby-sensitive-meetings.md).